ayushsaini-007/HR-Attrition-Analytics-Dashboard/README.md

 ---

-## 🚀 How to Use / Run This Project
+## 🚀 How to Run This Project

-1. Clone or download the repository.
+1. Clone the repository.
-2. Restore SQL (if you want to re-run analyses): run `/SQL/attrition_queries.sql` on your PostgreSQL instance that contains the `hr_data.hr_employee` table.
-3. Open `/PowerBI/HR_Attrition_Dashboard.pbix` in Power BI Desktop.
+2. Open `/PowerBI/HR_Attrition_Dashboard.pbix` in Power BI Desktop.
-4. If connecting to your own database, update the data source to point to your PostgreSQL server and refresh.
-5. Explore the dashboard and use slicers to drill into departments, roles, age bands, and income bands.
+3. Optionally restore SQL queries in PostgreSQL to rerun analysis.
+4. Explore visuals and slicers interactively.

 ---